asd-xiv/blocks/README.md

   depend: ["Config"],

   /**
-   * Constructor function, whatever returns will be considered as the plugin's
+   * Constructor, return value will be considered the plugin's content exposed
-   * content and is what will be exposed to the routes, middleware and other
+   * to routes, middleware and other plugins.
-   * plugins.
    *
    * @param  {Object}  props  Initial settings object passed to the `blocks`
    *                          constructor
    *
-   * @returns  {any|Promise<any>}  Plugin content.
-Will resolve before continuing.
+   * @returns  {any|Promise<any>}  Plugin content
    */
   create: (/* props */) => Config => {
     console.log("Checking DB connection")